Customize Consent Preferences

 Driving under the influence can result in multiple points against your license

-The length of time depends on several factors, including the severity of the offense and whether it was a first or repeat offense.
+The length of time depends on several factors, including the severity of the offense and whether it was a first or repeat offense, which is why consulting experienced drug driving lawyers can help clarify potential outcomes.

 1. The number of points you accumulate on your driving record will determine how long you must wait before you are eligible for reinstatement.
 For example, if you accumulate eight points in two years, you must wait 90 days before you are eligible for reinstatement.
 If you accumulate 10 points in two years, it will be one year before you can apply for reinstatement.